skeema/skeema/doc/options.md

 Commands | diff, push, lint, [CI](https://www.skeema.io/ci)
 --- | :---
-**Default** | "WARNING"
+**Default** | "warning"
 **Type** | enum
-**Restrictions** | Requires one of these values: "IGNORE", "WARNING", "ERROR"
+**Restrictions** | Requires one of these values: "ignore", "warning", "error"

 This linter rule checks each table for duplicate secondary indexes.
-Unless set to "IGNORE", a warning or error will be emitted for each redundant index that is found.
+Unless set to "ignore", a warning or error will be emitted for each redundant index that is found.

 ### lint-engine

 Commands | diff, push, lint, [CI](https://www.skeema.io/ci)
 --- | :---
-**Default** | "WARNING"
+**Default** | "warning"
 **Type** | enum
-**Restrictions** | Requires one of these values: "IGNORE", "WARNING", "ERROR"
+**Restrictions** | Requires one of these values: "ignore", "warning", "error"

 This linter rule checks each table's storage engine.
-Unless set to "IGNORE", a warning or error will be emitted for any table using a storage engine not listed in option [allow-engine](#allow-engine).
+Unless set to "ignore", a warning or error will be emitted for any table using a storage engine not listed in option [allow-engine](#allow-engine).

 ### lint-has-fk

 Commands | diff, push, lint, [CI](https://www.skeema.io/ci)
 --- | :---
-**Default** | "IGNORE"
+**Default** | "ignore"
 **Type** | enum
-**Restrictions** | Requires one of these values: "IGNORE", "WARNING", "ERROR"
+**Restrictions** | Requires one of these values: "ignore", "warning", "error"

 This linter rule checks for presence of foreign keys.
-This option defaults to "IGNORE", meaning that presence of foreign keys does not result in a linter annotation by default.
-However, companies that restrict or forbid foreign keys may wish to set this to "WARNING" or "ERROR", which will flag any table defining one or more foreign keys (where the definition appears, i.e. on the "child" side of the foreign key relationship).
+This option defaults to "ignore", meaning that presence of foreign keys does not result in a linter annotation by default.
+However, companies that restrict or forbid foreign keys may wish to set this to "warning" or "error", which will flag any table defining one or more foreign keys (where the definition appears, i.e. on the "child" side of the foreign key relationship).

 Companies that restrict foreign keys typically do so for these reasons: